CollinsEzeh/SEG2105-Assignment1-300216949/README.md

 Before making any changes, compile the code and make sure it runs.

 ```
-javac PointCP.java PointCPTest.java
+javac part1.PointCP.java part1.PointCPTest.java
 ```

 To run the program

 ```
-java PointCPTest
+java part1.PointCPTest
 ```
 You can, of course, run the programs using the Eclipse IDE (or your preferred IDE).

-## PointCP
+## part1.PointCP

 All modifications should be done within the `/pointcp` directory.
 By modifying the original version (Design 1), implement the following designs.

 * design 2 (add code in `/design2` directory).
-Add your code in  `PointCP2.java`.
+Add your code in  `part1.PointCP2.java`.
 * design 3 (add code in `/design3` directory).
-Add your code in  `PointCP3.java` .
+Add your code in  `part1.PointCP3.java` .
 * design 5 (add code in `/design5` directory).
-Add your code in  `PointCP5.java` and modify your existing  `PointCP2.java` and  `PointCP3.java` (to adapt them to the new design requirements.
+Add your code in  `part1.PointCP5.java` and modify your existing  `part1.PointCP2.java` and  `part1.PointCP3.java` (to adapt them to the new design requirements.

-4. Modify the `PointCPTest` class to allow you to test the designs you have developed.
+4. Modify the `part1.PointCPTest` class to allow you to test the designs you have developed.
 Do a thorough series of tests to ensure your classes work properly.
-You can implement other classes to facilitate the task or add any extar functions to the `PointCPTest` class.
+You can implement other classes to facilitate the task or add any extar functions to the `part1.PointCPTest` class.

 5. Hand in your answers to exercises E26 (table of what you think will be the advantages and disadvantages of each design), and E28-E30 (performance analysis, comparing all three